Clearing a Blocked Extruder Nozzle

 Cutting the filament on an acute angle helps with the initial feed.
 Manually straightening the first 25 mm or so of filament by gentle flexing or heating with a butane lighter will also help.

 In my case this didn’t work.
-The extruder filament drive gears started graunching again after a about 25 mm of feed and hardly any PLA being extruded.
+The extruder filament drive gears started graunching again after about 25 mm of feed and hardly any PLA being extruded.
 At this stage we can be reasonably sure that the extruder nozzle has blocked or is critically obstructed.
 We need to clear it.

 Reset the extruder temperature to normal.